 The best thing to feed them at this early stage, I found out, is human baby soy formula.
 This formula is closest to the correct balance of protein and other nutrients that their bodies need.

-At first I fed them using an eye dropper.
+At first, I fed them using an eye dropper.
 The drops of formula were too big for their little mouths, and they would sneeze and cough when the liquid went down the wrong pipe.
-So I would dribble a little pool of formula on my hand and they would lap it up.
-This was a little messy but it worked.
+So I would dribble a little pool of formula on my hand, and they would lap it up.
+This was a little messy, but it worked.
 I worried they were not getting enough formula this way.
 I invested in some pipettes, which are very small plastic tubes with bubbles at the end.
 You can draw up a little bit of liquid and then dribble it in tiny droplets.
-This worked a little better for getting the mice more quantity of formula, although one had to be very careful because even the tiny pipette tube was too big!
+This worked a little better for getting the mice more quantity of formula, although I had to be very careful with one of them because even the tiny pipette tube was too big!

 A Mouse Temporary Home and Habitat

 When I first got the mice, I simply put them in a shoe box.
 It was all I could find.
 I included some tissue paper to keep them warm.

 I got all into taking care of them though.
 That's my nature.
 I went to the pet store and invested in a carrying cage for them that was clear plastic with ventilation on top.
 I soon invested in a 10-gallon mouse aquarium, which included a vented top and a water bottle.
 I bought soft hamster padding for them and some toys and a wooden bedding which acted as a little nest for them.

 Later I would learn not to purchase that type of wooden nest.
 There could be mice mites in the wood, and that's what happened.
 Luckily these mites do not transfer to humans, but they cause the mice hell.
 My mice hid from me and scratched so much their fur was missing in spots.
 I became very concerned and researched what I could do to help the mice.